 Cellulitis is a type of infection that affects the skin and the tissue underneath.
 The bacteria, most commonly group A streptococcal bacteria, enter the skin through an opening, such as cut, scrape, burn, or surgical incision, or even a bug bite or sting.

-Often incorrectly called blood poisoning, sepsis is the body’s life-threatening response to infection.
+Sepsis, which was often called blood poisoning, is the body’s life-threatening response to infection.
 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, and urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.

 Where does cellulitis occur?

 The infection is most common on the lower legs, but it can happen anywhere on the body.
 The symptoms of cellulitis include: